 One of the main reasons agents choose to work with a company versus branching out on their own is branding.
 Having a strong brand with solid recognition saves them from having to work hard to build trust with potential clients.
 If you’re just starting, it might be hard to compete with more established brands for top talent.

 Use proven marketing strategies to promote your firm to buyers and potential employees alike.
 Show potential agents that you’re active on social media and up on new marketing trends like Facebook Live tours.
-Use your social media to share your brand personality with potential real estate agents.
+Use social media marketing for real estate to share your brand personality with potential agents.

 For example, Moose is a real estate agent and influencer who has built a steady following through Instagram and TV appearances.
 He leverages his own social media presence to find customers and make sales.
 His Instagram feed showcases his personality alongside routine real estate postings.